Jaguar E-Pace review - Reliability and safety

 A wealth of other safety and assistance features can be specified.
 A Drive Pack includes adaptive cruise control with traffic jam assist, which can keep the vehicle moving in stop/start traffic with no input from the driver.
 Blind spot assistance is optional too.

-The E-Pace has yet to appear in the Driver Power owner satisfaction survey, although Jaguar as a marque is a consistent finisher in the top 10 marques surveyed.
-However, the British brand places poorly for reliability, and a higher than average percentage of Jaguar owners reporting having encountered an issue with their car, chiefly with electrical systems.
+The E-Pace has yet to appear in the Driver Power owner satisfaction survey, although Jaguar as a marque is a consistent finisher in the top 10 marques surveyed: 7th out of 29 brands in the 2021 poll.

 Jaguar’s standard warranty package stands at three years with unlimited miles, which is more or less the industry standard, although some rivals put a 60,000-mile limit on this cover.
 Customisable extended warranties are available too, with quotes available on request if you submit your vehicle’s age, condition and mileage online with Jaguar.